Jonathan1324/linked-assembly/docs/architecture.md

 ## Supported Architectures and Formats

-- Currently, only **x86 32-bit mode** is fully supported.
+- Currently, only **x86** is fully supported.
 - Output is limited to **ELF object files**.
 - Command-line flags allow specifying other architectures (`arm`, `riscv`) and formats (`macho`, `coff`), but these are placeholders for future development.

 ## Design Decisions

-- **Why x86 32-bit ELF?**
+- **Why x86 ELF?**
-  x86 remains a widely used architecture and 32-bit mode simplifies instruction encoding.
-ELF is the standard object format on Linux systems.
+  x86 remains a widely used architecture and ELF is the standard object format on Linux systems.

 - **Modularity:**
   The assembler is designed to be extensible.
 Adding support for new architectures or output formats involves implementing new parsers, encoders, or file writers without rewriting the entire system.